 Workshops and Trainings

 The University of California continues to host a wide range of workshops and trainings related to oak ecology and conservation.
-Some of these are general meetings covering a wide range of oak-related subjects, while others are focused on a particular subject such as Sudden Oak Death or the recently discovered Gold Spotted Oak Borer.
+Some of these are general meetings covering a wide range of oak-related subjects, while others are focused on a particular subject such as Sudden Oak Death or the Gold Spotted Oak Borer.

 Planner's Guidelines for Oak Woodlands Webinar Series -